hughgrigg/php-business-time/README.md

 ```

 This returns an array of `BusinessTime` objects for each non-business day, which
-can tell you their description:
+can tell you their name:

 ```php
 $nonBusinessTimes[0]->businessName();